Gordon Darcy Lilo

 Gordon Darcy Lilo (born 28 August 1965) is a Solomon Islander politician who served as the prime minister of Solomon Islands from 16 November 2011 to 9 December 2014.
 He was a member of the National Parliament of the Solomon Islands, representing the Gizo/Kolombangara constituency spanning Gizo and the island of Kolombangara in Western Province.
-Lilo served as the Minister of Finance of the Solomon Islands from 2006 to 2007 and from 2010 to 2011.
+Lilo currently serves as minister of finance, a position he previously held from 2006 to 2007 and from 2010 to 2011.
+He returned to the National Parliament representing the Central Honiara constituency in 2024.

 Biography

 Personal life

 Lilo is originally from the village of Ghatere on Kolombangara island.
 He earned a master's degree in development and administration from the Crawford School of Economics and Government at Australian National University.
 Lilo's CV also includes a Postgraduate Diploma and Bachelor of Economics received from the University of Papua New Guinea.

 Career

 Lilo worked as a permanent secretary for the Ministries of Finance and of the Environment before entering politics.
 He was elected to the National Parliament of the Solomon Islands in 2001 as an independent.

 In 2006, he formed the Solomon Islands Party for Rural Advancement being its leader since then.

 In November 2011, Prime Minister Danny Philip fired Lilo, his Finance Minister, and Central Bank Governor Rick Hou, accusing both of undermining his government.
 Philip had been accused of misusing and misappropriating a $10 million national development fund, which had been allocated to Solomon Islands from the government of Taiwan.
 In response to his sacking, Lilo told reporters, "No one undermined the prime minister, but he undermined himself by abusing his powers and the highest office in the country.
 He sacked us to create a vacuum to lure MPs from the opposition."
 Lilo further criticized Philips, "What he (Mr Philip) did was unbelievable, unacceptable and sickening."